izart1994/Notes/README.md

 # Notes
 On GitHub

-The first file is command for GitHub itself. (firstFile) The second file is .........
+The first file is command for GitHub itself (firstFile).
+The second file is .........